soundpress/RulesOfNYC/docs/c07/index.rst

    (2) a written statement by a registered architect or licensed professional engineer certifying that:

-      (i) As designed, the transfer station is capable of complying with the applicable performance standards of the Zoning Resolution of the City of New York and the applicable provisions of the New York City Health Code, including but not limited to Articles 135 and 141;
+      (i) As designed, the transfer station is capable of complying with the applicable performance standards of the Zoning Resolution of the City of New York and the applicable provisions of the New York City Health Code, including but not limited to 24 RCNY Health Code Articles 135 and 141;

-      (ii) A system for the sanitary disposal of sewage and waste water has been installed at the transfer station in accordance with the provisions of Articles 143 and 145 of the New York City Health Code and all applicable laws and rules governing the discharge of sewage and waste water;
+      (ii) A system for the sanitary disposal of sewage and waste water has been installed at the transfer station in accordance with the provisions of 24 RCNY Health Code Articles 143 and 145 and all applicable laws and rules governing the discharge of sewage and waste water;

       (iii) The transfer station is capable of complying with all the requirements of 16 RCNY § 4-06;